The Law of VAT establishes the following:

 For deliveries of goods: the purchase price of those or similar goods or a higher amount or, failing that, the cost price at the time of delivery.

-For the provision of services: the sum of the costs incurred by the trader or professional in providing the service.
+For the services: the sum of the costs incurred by the trader or professional in providing the service.

-The connection may be proved by any means permitted by law.
+The link may be proved by any means permitted by law.

 For these purposes, a link shall be presumed to exist:

 In the event that one of the intervening parties is a corporate taxpayer, or a taxpayer of IRPF or of IRNR, when this is deduced from the rules governing these taxes.

 In transactions between taxable persons and persons linked to them by employment or administrative relationships.